nathmo/FactorioContainerSystemPrint/README.md

 # Contributing
 if you feel like you improved the design and want to share it with the others, feel free to open a pull request. if your change are not compatible with the rest of the module, make a fork instead and I will happily list it here

+# Contributing
+TODO :

+- solar pannel and accumulator factory
+- allow split train (one wagon with X and the other with Y) (refactor logic in train stop)
+- laser turret factory
+- wall factory
+- improve genesis module

 # Blueprint